von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: QET error

-Now, I will assume access to a $\left(\beta, n_{anc}, \epsilon_{BE}\right)$ block-encoding of $H$ with some decomposition into Clifford and $T$ gates, $\mathcal{C}(BE(H))$.
-Recall that from $BE(H)$, $W(H)$ is given in \cref{eq:qubitizedBE}, which involves the cost of two controlled block-encodings and one Clifford gate.
-Then, the signal operator is the controlled version of $W(H)$, and I will assume that $W(H)$ and $W(H)^{\dag}$ have the same cost.
+We will assume access to a $\left(\beta, n_{anc}, \epsilon_{BE}\right)$ block-encoding of $H$ with some decomposition into Clifford and $T$ gates, $\mathcal{C}(BE(H))$.
+From $BE(H)$, $W(H)$ is given in \cref{eq:qubitizedBE}, which involves the cost of two controlled block-encodings and one Clifford gate.
+Then, the signal operator is the controlled version of $W(H)$, and we will assume that $W(H)$ and $W(H)^{\dag}$ have the same cost.

 From \cite{matthewmeet2013}, the $\mathcal{G}_{CpT}$ cost of $CV$ for any unitary $V$ will be linear in $\mathcal{C}(V)$, using at most one ancilla qubit.
 With this construction, $\cost{W(H)}$ has a $\mathcal{O}\left(\mathcal{C}(BE(H))\right)$ complexity and depth in $\mathcal{G}_{CpT}$.
 The signal processing oracle, $CW(H)$, is a controlled gate which can be prepared with the same process, so $\cost{CW}=\cost{BE(H)}$ in $\mathcal{G}_{CpT}$, for both the depth and the complexity.
-That is, the signal oracle $CW$ (or $CW^{\dag}$) will need at most two ancilla qubits in addition to $n+n_{anc}+2$ qubits for the $CW$ gate, but will remains linear in the costs of $\mathcal{C}(BE(H))$.
+That is, the signal oracle $CW$ (or $CW^{\dag}$) will need at most two ancilla qubits in addition to $n+n_{anc}+2$ qubits for the $CW$ gate, but will remains linear in the costs of $(BE(H))$.